 As with most things in life, emotions can exhibit both polarities, from positive to negative.
-Also, emotions can be triggered through each of our five senses, and this in-turn can trigger other responsive emotions.
-This article considers in details the negative emotional triggers that sometimes occur when we use online products such as web apps, software, and even mobile apps.
+Also, emotions can be triggered through each of our five senses, and this in turn can trigger other responsive emotions.
+This article considers in detail the negative emotional triggers that sometimes occur when we use online products such as web apps, software, and even mobile apps.

 As earlier stated, various emotions can be sparked via various triggers, and these causative factors can occur in various forms.
 One form of emotional trigger this article considers is those induced by user experience while using a digital product.
 In particular, we will consider only negative emotions.

 Have you ever been so frustrated while using a website or a mobile app or any digital product that you felt like smashing your laptop or computer into the ground?
 In instances like this, it becomes quickly apparent that there is a fundamental flaw or glitch in your user experience of the product.

 The more complex products get, should consideration not be given to the ease, and effectiveness of their UX strategy, then they become recipes for customer frustration.
 So at the core, it becomes evident that the occurrence of negative experiences while using a product is a UX design flaw in the grand scheme of things.

 Top reasons why surfers can experience a negative experience from your product

 As explained in the previous paragraph, negative emotional experiences are a UX responsibility.
 Also, it is important to note that these flaws can occur in various forms in products, and some of these are listed below: